Theratechnologies Inc. (THTX) Shares Rise Despite Market Challenges - News Heater

-The stock price of Theratechnologies Inc. (NASDAQ: THTX) has jumped by 17.47 compared to previous close of 1.03.
-Despite this, the company has seen a gain of 24.73% in its stock price over the last five trading days.
-GlobeNewsWire reported 2023-06-29 that MONTREAL, June 29, 2023 (GLOBE NEWSWIRE) — Theratechnologies Inc. (“Theratechnologies” or the “Company”) (TSX: TH) (NASDAQ: THTX), a biopharmaceutical company focused on the development and commercialization of innovative therapies, today announced it will report financial results and provide a business update for its second quarter ended May 31, 2023, on Wednesday, July 12 at 8:30 a.m.
-EDT.
+Theratechnologies Inc. (NASDAQ: THTX)’s stock price has gone rise by 14.29 in comparison to its previous close of 1.96, however, the company has experienced a 134.24% increase in its stock price over the last five trading days.
+GlobeNewsWire reported 2023-09-07 that MONTREAL, Sept.
+07, 2023 (GLOBE NEWSWIRE) — Theratechnologies Inc. (“Theratechnologies” or the “Company”) (TSX: TH) (NASDAQ: THTX), a biopharmaceutical company focused on the development and commercialization of innovative therapies, today announced that Paul Lévesque, President and Chief Executive Officer, will present at the H.C.
+Wainwright 25th Annual Global Investment Conference, to be held virtually and in person on September 11-13, 2023, in New York City at the Lotte New York Palace Hotel.

 Is It Worth Investing in Theratechnologies Inc. (NASDAQ: THTX) Right Now?